kpet/clvk/README.md

 * `CLVK_IGNORE_OUT_OF_ORDER_EXECUTION` can be used to ignore out of order execution checks

-   * 0: does not ignores OOOE checks and validates if hardware can support it
+   * 0: does not ignore OOOE checks and validates if hardware can support it
    * 1: ignores the aforementioned checks

 * `CLVK_LOG` controls the level of logging